-Course EvaluationCourse Evaluations are administered over a one-week period at the end of each semester or module.
+Course EvaluationCourse Evaluations are administered over a one-week period at the end of each semester or session.
 CEs will open one week before the last class and end the day before the last class for regular and non-intensive MBA classes.
 Note: CEs for intensives and short classes (meet for less than a month), will open ONE day before the last class, and seven (7) days after the last class.
 Students will receive two emails informing them of the CE policy, timeline and how to complete the CE online.
 Students must pay careful attention to the deadlines of each individual CE as students will not be permitted to fill out an evaluation after the deadline has passed.

 All students must fill out an online Course Evaluation for each course for which they are registered.
 CEs are a critical assessment tool of class and instructor quality that assists students in course selection.
 Because CEs are only effective if all students contribute their feedback, grades are withheld from students who do not complete CEs for one month from the closing of each evaluation period.
 This policy was recommended and approved by a committee of Stern students and faculty.

 The responses to all online evaluations are completely anonymous and confidential.
 Students may fill out CEs online through Albert.